victorcarre6/victorcarre6/README.md

 # Hello there !
 I'm Victor – PhD in Chemistry, specialized in biomass valorization _via_ photochemistry

 Exploring the intersection of chemistry, biology, data science, and machine learning.
-I am building open-source tools for sustainable technologies and help scientists push the boundaries their researches.
+I am building open-source tools for sustainable technologies and help scientists push the boundaries of their researches.

 Open to collaborations on innovative projects.